 Socrates’ ninth objection presents Protagoras’ theory with a dilemma.
 If the theory is completely general in its application, then it must say that not only what counts as justice in cities, but also what benefits cities, is a relative matter.
 As Protagoras has already admitted (167a3), it is implausible to say that benefit is a relative notion.
 But the alternative, which Protagoras apparently prefers, is a conceptual divorce between the notions of justice and benefit, which restrict the application of Protagoras’ theory to the notion of justice.
 Socrates obviously finds this conceptual divorce unattractive, though he does not, directly, say why.
 Instead, he offers us the Digression.

-The Digression is a critique of the society that produces the conceptual divorce between justice and benefit that has just emerged.
+An obvious question: what is the Digression for?
+One answer (defended in Chappell 2004, ad loc.) would be that it is a critique of the society that produces the conceptual divorce between justice and benefit that has just emerged.
 Socrates draws an extended parallel between two types of character, the philosophical man and the man of rhetoric, to show that it is better to be the philosophical type.